 What is an Apprenticeship?

-The majority of your learning and assessment will take place at the salon in dedicated training sessions with the Salon Based Trainer.
-You are also required to attend Francesco Group’s Head Office and Stafford Academy, or the Hairdressing Training Academies in Birmingham or Poole for two days each month for practical and theory training sessions, training demonstrations and online testing.
-You will then have progress reviews every ten weeks at your salon, with your Salon Trainer and a representative from the Academy.
+The majority of your training and assessment will take place at the salon in dedicated training sessions with the Salon Based Trainer.
+You will also be required to attend our state of the art Academies in Stafford, Birmingham or Poole for two days per month (once a week, bi-weekly).
+Our Academies reflect the most up to date salons and have lecture rooms with interactive presentation equipment and training resources to support you.
+We have laptops and internet access for independent learning and 1-1 support sessions to help you every step of the way.
+You will also have progress reviews every ten weeks carried out at your salon, with your Employer and a representative from the Academy.

 How long does the training take?

 The Hair Professional Apprenticeship takes approximately 18 months to complete, and you will be required to undertake a Practical End Point Assessment to complete your qualification.
 The majority of our apprenticeships begin in either July or September.